joseortizcostadev/IOS-Swift-MySQL-Protocol-Delegation-and-MVC-Architecture-Pattern/README.md

 This project was created to illustrate three main concepts in IOS developement

-1. Connect to a MySQL database, locally or remotely, from an IOS app with Swift 5
+1. Connecting to a MySQL database, locally or remotely, from an IOS app with Swift 5
 2. Protocol Delegation mechanism to pass data and provide effective communication between models, views and controllers
 3. MVC architectural pattern.